Amateur radio call signs: Secondary prefix or suffix types

 Ancillary prefixes or suffixes further identify the location and/or operating condition of an amateur operator.

 According to the Canada/United States Operating Agreement treaty amateurs from one country operating in the other sign with their home call sign, but attach the call area prefix where they are operating to their call.
 For instance, an amateur from British Columbia (VE7 in Canada) operating in Washington State (K7 in the USA) would amend their home-call with a trailing /K7 (e.g. VE7xxx becomes VE7xxx/K7).

 Radio amateurs from countries that apply the CEPT recommendation T/R 61-01 operating as a visitor in countries that apply the same recommendation are required to use the appropriate host country's prefix before their home call sign (in the case of Peru, after the home call sign) and may use the appropriate operating suffix (see below).
 For instance a British (English) amateur holding a call of G3xxx operating in France would sign as F/G3xxx, a Swiss amateur operating from a car in Germany as DL/HB9xxx/m.
 Similar rules apply in cases when bilateral agreements on visitors licenses exist, or a visitor is permitted to operate without being assigned a local call sign.

 When a country's separating numeral denotes a geographic area within, an operator from one region operating in another region can affix a secondary suffix indicating so.
 For instance an amateur from Queensland, Australia, operating in Tasmania can sign as VK4xxx/7 or VK4xxx/VK7.

-Other secondary operating suffixes can be attached such as /P (for portable operation), /M (for mobile operation), /AM (aeronautical mobile), /MM (maritime mobile), or /A (for operation from an alternative location that is registered with the licensing authorities).
+Other secondary operating suffixes can be attached such as /P (for portable operation), or /A (for operation from an alternative location that is registered with the licensing authorities).
 Depending on the jurisdiction, the use of these five suffixes may be required for these types of operation.
 Occasionally self-assigned operating suffixes such as /QRP for operation at low power are heard.
+Note, the prefixes /M (for mobile operation), /AM (aeronautical mobile), /MM (maritime mobile), are not authorized because they conflict with prefixes assigned to nations (M = England, MM = Scotland, AM = Spain).

 Some repeaters have automatic call sign transmission at regular intervals and use the secondary suffix /R at the call sign's end.
 Some jurisdictions discourage this practice on the grounds that it could be confused with an amateur from the repeater's location working portable in Russia.
-Similarly, some beacon stations use the self-assigned secondary suffix /B.
+Some beacon stations use the self-assigned secondary suffix /B; however, as this is the ITU prefix for China, it is not authorized.